 Five things, however, could be forever changed by the COVID-19 pandemic.

 China has been a leading supplier – and manufacturer – for decades.
-The country’s exports have been its leading economic driver since 2009 when it became the world’s biggest exporter.
+The country’s exports have been its primary economic driver since 2009 when it became the world’s top exporter.
 China has also been the world’s largest trading nation since 2013.

-Surprisingly, even though the country was hard hit by COVID-19, recent signs are positive.
+Surprisingly, even though COVID-19 has hit the country hard, recent signs are positive.
 China’s PMI expanded in the past two months, and exports grew 3.5% in April from the previous year.
 Furthermore, the government announced fiscal measures that analysts say would equal roughly 4.1% of China’s GDP.

 With that said, the pandemic has caused some industries to look elsewhere for ingredients.
 For example, dramatic shifts in source location are happening in the supplement space.

-Loren Israelsen, President of United Natural Products Alliance (UNPA) had this to say, “Looking closely at China as a sole source or primary source supplier, we’re now seeing a shift from buyers in the United States and Europe, who are looking to India as a strong second source of supply.
+Loren Israelsen, President of United Natural Products Alliance (UNPA), had this to say, “We’re seeing a shift from buyers in the United States and Europe, who are looking to India as a strong second source of supply after China.
 There’s growing talk about re-establishing a primary U.S. source of supply.”

 COVID-19 has rocked the global supply chain, and it’s going to take months, if not years, to recover fully.
-And when it does, China might not have the same role that it did as little as six months ago.
+And when it does, China might not have the same role that it did in the past.